vikoliinyk/vikoliinyk.github.io/about.md

 <h3>Educational background</h3>
 My background is in Applied Mathematics and Computer Science.
 I graduated from [Higher School of Economics](https://cs.hse.ru/en/) and Univeristé Paris-Est under [Bézout Excellence track](https://labex-bezout.fr/masters-scholarships/) (first class honours, with distinction).

-While at the Higher School of Economics, I worked with [Prof. Fuad Aleskerov](https://www.hse.ru/en/staff/faleskerov) on mathematical modelling of political bodies such as Verkhovna Rada of Ukraine as a Research Assistant at the [International Centre of Decision Choice and Analysis](https://www.hse.ru/en/DeCAn/).

-Currently, I'm pursuing an MBA degree at the University of Oxford and serving as a Director at the [Oxford Seed Fund](https://www.sbs.ox.ac.uk/research/centres-and-initiatives/entrepreneurship-centre/oxford-seed-fund), Europes' largest student-led VC fund (£2.5m of capital) that supports early-stage Oxford-affiliated startups.

 <h3>Skills</h3>